snowman-repos/book/project_managers/README.md

 - sprints = lots of mini-waterfalls

-some tasks will inevitably be dependent on other initial tasks. for instance content should always come first.
+some tasks will inevitably be dependent on other initial tasks. for instance content should always come first. it's a big shift in the way traditional teams work. important to do as much planning, information architecture and content planning before starting, then kick off sprints.

 - kick off